temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-In the above example, the `handle` variable is now set to the Workflow instance of `subscription-${customer.id}`, defined in the Client when we start the Workflow.
+In the above example, the `handle` variable is now set to the Workflow instance of `subscription-${customer.id}`, defined in the Client when you start the Workflow Execution.

 The Client then sends the `cancelSubscription` Signal to `subscription-${customer.id}`, letting it know to cancel the subscription.